tectalic/cpt-editor/readme.txt

 = 1.3 =
 * Add support for customizing a Custom Post Type's description.
 Thanks to LeodanEvolution for the suggestion.
+* Add support for the 4 new post type labels that were added in WordPress 4.3.
+* Add support for the 6 new post type labels that were added in WordPress 4.4.

 = 1.2.6 =
 * WordPress 4.5 compatibility.